gu-fan/riv.vim/README.rst

 Datestamps are supported to show todo items's start/end date.

+When list is folded.
-The statistics of the todo progress (include child items) will be shown when folded.
+The statistics of the child items (or this item) todo progress will be shown.

 * A Todo item: